Descent from antiquity: Current efforts

 The phrase descent from antiquity was used by Tobias Smollett in the 18th-century newspaper The Critical Review.
 Reviewing William Betham's Genealogical Tables of the Sovereigns of the World, from the earliest to the present period, he wrote "From a barren list of names we learn who were the fathers or mothers, or more distant progenitors, of the select few, who are able to trace what is called their descent from antiquity."
 The possibility of establishing a DFA as a result of serious genealogical research was raised in a pair of influential essays, by Iain Moncreiffe and Anthony Wagner.
-Wagner explored the reasons why it was difficult to do and suggested several possible routes.
-The following years have seen a number of studies of possible routes through which an appropriately documented descent might be found.
-These routes typically involve either linkages among the ruling dynasties of the post-Roman Empire Germanic states, or those between the ancient dynasties of the Caucasus and the rulers of the Byzantine Empire.
-Though largely based on historical documentation, these proposed routes have invariably resorted to speculation based on known political relationships and onomastics - the tendency of families to name children in honor of relatives is used as evidence for hypothesized relationships between people bearing the same name.
+Wagner explored the reasons why it was difficult to do and suggested several possible methods.
+The following years have seen a number of studies of possible methods by which an appropriately documented ancestry might be found.
+These methods typically involve either linkages among the ruling dynasties of the post-Roman Empire Germanic states, or those between the ancient dynasties of the Caucasus and the rulers of the Byzantine Empire.
+Though based largely on historical documentation, these proposed methods have invariably resorted to speculation based on known political relationships and onomastics; for example, the tendency of families to name children in honor of relatives is used as evidence for hypothesized relationships between people bearing the same name.
 Proposed DFAs vary greatly both in the quality of their research and the degree to which speculation plays a role in their proposed connections.

 No European DFA is accepted as established.
 The outlines of several possible ancestries that could become DFAs have been proposed, but they each lack crucial evidence.
 Nonetheless, the pursuit of DFAs has stimulated detailed inquiry into the prosopography of ancient and early medieval societies.